bfjelds/turtlebot2-win10/README.md

 ## Download and Build

 ```
-NOTE: I have changed the way CMAKE works so that by default it only links to onecoreuap.lib.
-I
+NOTE: to build this specifically for Window 10 IoT Core, I have changed the way CMAKE works so that
+by default it only links to onecoreuap.lib.
+This is not required because of the API forwarders.
+To
-did this by changing C:\Program Files\CMake\share\cmake-3.9\Modules\Platform\Windows-MSVC.cmake
+do this, change C:\Program Files\CMake\share\cmake-3.9\Modules\Platform\Windows-MSVC.cmake
 on the line below marked with ****

 	  if(_MSVC_C_ARCHITECTURE_FAMILY STREQUAL "ARM" OR _MSVC_CXX_ARCHITECTURE_FAMILY STREQUAL "ARM")